Flea and Tick Spray for Dogs

 When combined with a full natural flea and tick prevention plan, this spray can be a powerful part of your toolkit.

-How to Make DIY Flea and Tick Deterrent Spray
+How to Make a DIY Flea & Tick Deterrent Spray for Dogs

 • 8 oz glass spray bottle